ibm-watson-data-lab/sodashboard/README.md

 ## Contributing

-To set up the Stack Overflow Dashboard on a local machine, try [these instructions on the wiki](https://github.com/ibm-watson-data-lab/sodashboard/wiki/Developers-Guide)
+To set up the Stack Overflow Dashboard on a local machine, try [these instructions on the wiki](https://github.com/ibm-watson-data-lab/sodashboard/wiki/Developers-Guide).
+For deploying your own version of this tool, there is documentation for the [setup using TravisCI](https://github.com/ibm-watson-data-lab/sodashboard/wiki/TravisCI-setup).